jstoppa/jstoppa.com/content/posts/how-to-create-a-model-context-protocol-mcp-to-give-context-to-an-llm/post.md

 {{< x user="jeff_weinstein" id="1893064226899665056" class="center">}}

-This really got me into look at MCPs, particularly its integration with a Large Language Model (LLM).
-To do this, I created an MCP server that uses Hugging Face's GPT-2 to generate task descriptions (not the best model for this task but it's just an example).
+This really got me into looking at MCPs, particularly its integration with a Large Language Model (LLM).
+To do this, I created an MCP server and a client to communicate to each other, this is a very simple example but still gives the foundation.
+Worth metioning that LLMs like ChatGPT or Claude are not very familiar with it since it's very new.

 ## What is MCP?
 The Model Context Protocol (MCP), developed by [Anthropic](https://www.anthropic.com/news/model-context-protocol), is a standard that enables AI models to interact with external systems.
 It works using a client-server model: servers provide resources or tools and clients (such as AI models) access them.